Advertisment

 Priti Patkar says that inequality arises as “we do not see men as our allies".
 "We need to teach both men and women, in common sessions, the concepts of ‘good touch’ and ‘bad touch,’” Patkar says.
 She also holds a view that such teaching is “very complex".
 "When we talk about 'boundaries', they might be different for each individual, but we need to teach how to navigate common grounds during their formative years,” she adds.

-women's safety in India women's safety
+women's safety women's safety in India